-Your child must by three years of age by 31 January in the year in which you would like them to start the three year old kindergarten program.
-For example, to be eligible to attend the three year old program in 2015, your child must be three years of age by 31 January 2015.
+Your child must by three years of age by 31 January in the year in which you would like them to start the three-year-old kindergarten program.
+For example, to be eligible to attend the three-year-old program in 2019, your child must be three years of age by 31 January 2019.

 How do I enrol my child?

 Our kindergarten is not part of the Boroondara Kindergarten Central Enrolment Scheme (BKCES), which means you need to apply directly to us if you’d like to enrol your child.
-To apply for a place, complete our ENROLMENT FORM and return it to us along with a non refundable application fee of $15.
-Once we receive your application, we’ll provide you with written acknowledgement, along with a receipt.
+To apply for a place, complete our ENROLMENT FORM and return it to us.
+Once we receive your application, we’ll provide you with written acknowledgement.